Yoorse/wave_converter/README.md

 Make sure you have ffmpeg installed and available to your PATH.
 Install TK to your system.

-I've attached a background picture.
-Place it somewhere and type in the path inside the python-file.

 For Windows:
 Download the ffmpeg executable from the official website.